dx7/i2c2/README.md

     -d, --direction DIRECTION        Direction that new sessions are created (default: column) -X, --extra EXTRA_PARAM          Additional ssh parameters (e.g. -Xi=myidentity.pem)

-i2c2 will assume you want to connect to a cluster when only one host is given.

 For `-c` and `-m` options, the format `username@cluster` or `username@host` can be used.

-The following commands are exactly the same, however, they might serve different purposes:

-    $ i2c2 -m user1@host1,user2@host2
-    $ i2c2 user1@host1 user2@host2

-You can combine these options and use them multiple times:

-    $ i2c2 -m user1@host1,user2@host2 -m user3@host3 user4@host4 user5@host5

 Using the `-l` option will override all usernames: